Two-year warranty on all products

 Greta Thunberg (2003- )

-Possibly the most well-known environmental activist of today, Greta Thunberg is a young Swedish student who rose to fame in 2018 when she started skipping school to protest in front of the Swedish parliament.
+Possibly the most well-known environmental activist today, Greta Thunberg is a young Swedish student who was brought to fame in 2018, when she started skipping classes to protest in front of the Swedish parliament.

-Greta is known worldwide for her activism against global warming and climate change, having been invited to participate in the largest events of global politics, such as the World Economic Forum, the UN Climate Summit and the COP25, as well as other interventions in Parliament and the European Committee.
+Greta is known worldwide for her activism against global warming and climate change, having been invited to participate in the biggest global political events, such as the World Economic Forum, the UN Climate Summit and the COP25, as well as other interventions in the Parliament and the European Committee.
 In 2019, Time magazine awarded her the title of Person of the Year.

 Leave a comment